psecio/websecio/_posts/2012-09-05__A-Silent-Threat-PHP-in-EXIF.md

 first line of defense.
 This is a good way to detect if an image is corrupted or not, but does nothing to prevent the EXIF injection described here.

+There's another approach that could be taken as well if you're very concerned about anything getting past - you could use the [exif_read_data](http://php.net/manual/en/function.exif-read-data.php) function in PHP to go through all of the headers and see if there's PHP code in any of them.
+This is great...if it's available.
+The exif extension isn't one of the defaults for a lot of the distributions out there so take that into consideration when planning your application's upload functionality.

 #### Uploads in the Document Root (a Worst Practice)

 This EXIF topic also brings up a related something that can be considered a very bad security practice when